ccbrenton/ccbrenton.github.io/_posts/2023-07-22-pups-and-pubs.md

-Let's begin by getting a sample of 5 breweries from our database to make sure the data was successfully loaded.
+Let's begin by getting a sample of 5 breweries from our `breweries` table to make sure the data was successfully loaded.
 We'll then observe the samples to get an idea of what our data looks like.

 ```sql